-A patient-reported outcome measure of risk-adjusted change in functional status for patients 14 years+ with shoulder impairments.
-The change in functional status (FS) is assessed using the Shoulder FS patient-reported outcome measure (PROM) (©2009-2019 Focus on Therapeutic Outcomes, Inc.).
-The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient level, at the individual clinician, and at the clinic level to assess quality.
-The measure is available as a computer adaptive test, for reduced patient burden, or a short form (static measure)
+A patient-reported outcome measure (PROM) of risk-adjusted change in functional status (FS) for patients 14 years+ with shoulder impairments.
+The change in FS is assessed using the FOTO Shoulder FS PROM.
+The measure is adjusted to patient characteristics known to be associated with FS outcomes (risk adjusted) and used as a performance measure at the patient, individual clinician, and clinic levels to assess quality.

 Functional Deficit – Limitation or impairment of physical abilities/function resulting in evaluation and inclusion in a treatment plan of care.

-Encounter – A face to face visit between the patient and the provider for the purpose of assessing and/or improving a functional deficit.
+Encounter – A visit between the patient and the provider for the purpose of assessing and/or improving a functional deficit.

-Patient Reported – The patient directly provides answers to FS measure items using a standardized, reliable and valid, computerized adaptive testing or short form (paper and pencil) method.
+Patient Reported – The patient directly provides answers to FS PROM items.
 If the patient cannot reliably respond independently (e.g. in the presence of cognitive deficits), a suitable proxy may provide answers.

 Measure Submission Type: